Subject to Change Without Notice

 The waiver form is available online at www.usc.edu/sfs.
-You may grant family members access to your educational records by creating guest user accounts on OASIS.
-You may also grant third parties access to your financial records by creating guest user accounts on USCe.pay.
-For more information, visit www.usc.edu/epay and select the "Guests" link.
+You may grant family members access to your educational records (including financial records) by creating guest user accounts on OASIS.
+You may also grant third parties access to only your financial records by creating guest user accounts on USCe.pay.
+For more information, visit www.usc.edu/epay and select the “Guests” link.

 Obligation for Payment

 Request for registration constitutes a legal financial obligation to which you will be held liable if you do not follow the proper procedure to change or cancel your registration through the Office of Academic Records and Registrar.
 You must receive confirmation that your requested change has been made through email from the Registration Department, OASIS or the Registration Confirmation form.

-By registering, you agree to be held responsible for all tuition and fees, including, but not limited to, payments denied by the California Student Aid Commission, student loan lenders, agencies of the United States government and agencies of foreign governments.
+By registering, you agree to be held responsible for all tuition and fees, including, but not limited to, payments denied by the California Student Aid Commission, student loan lenders, agencies of the United States government, and agencies of foreign governments.
 By registering, you also agree to accept electronic billing via USCe.pay as your sole method of notification of tuition and fees owed.

 Permission to cancel enrollment does not constitute, nor shall it be construed as, a waiver by the university of a student’s financial obligation.
 You are still responsible for all outstanding debts and contracts with the university.
 Furthermore, a student must not have any delinquent financial obligations to USC at the time classes begin or his or her registration may be revoked.